Skip to main content

 Enhancing the value and sustainability of rewards programmes

-An effective strategy will combine all these elements — prioritising employee well-being, optimizing vendor relationships, establishing robust governance frameworks and leveraging digital solutions for efficient benefits administration.
+An effective strategy will combine all these elements — prioritising employee well-being, optimising vendor relationships, establishing robust governance frameworks and leveraging digital solutions for efficient benefits administration.
 By following these steps, organisations can successfully navigate the evolving landscape of health and benefits programmes and enhance the value and sustainability of their rewards packages, even in the face of increasing cost and regulatory pressures.

 About the authors: